graample/breweryList/README.md

 A project formed as a week-long coding challenge for RSM powered by the OpenBreweryDB API.

 Allows searches to be made for breweries listed in the US, queried by city.
 Type in the name of a city in the United States, and it'll give you a list of breweries in that city (or cities).
+The list uses flex styling, so it doesn't really matter how wide the browser is, the list will adapt.. and overcome.
+(The intended minimum width for the page is 435px so don't get too carried away.)

 Hover over the brewery type, and it'll tell you a little more about that brewery type.